springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 ### Design tokens npm scripts

-There are several npm scripts available that can be run to generate the design tokens.
+There are several npm scripts available that can be run to manage the design tokens.

 #### Deleting existing design tokens
 To delete all of the generated `scss` files in the `00-tokens` folder from the Elements components and the components, run: